 How do you know when you need a root canal?
 The good news is that they’re usually fairly easy to spot.
-There are several root canals warning signs, and they’re all pretty hard to ignore.
+There are several root canal warning signs, and they’re all pretty hard to ignore.

 At Dental Specialty Associates root canals are one of our specialties.
 If you need the healing and relief that a root canal can bring you, give us a call.
 Here are some major root canal warning signs that you shouldn’t ignore.